mitre/heimdall2/README.md

 1. Install Docker

-2. Download and extract the most recent heimdall release from our [releases page](https://github.com/mitre/heimdall2/releases).
+2. Download and extract the most recent Heimdall release from our [releases page](https://github.com/mitre/heimdall2/releases).

 3. Navigate to the base folder where `docker-compose.yml` is located

-4. Run the following commands in a terminal window from the heimdall source directory:
+4. Run the following commands in a terminal window from the Heimdall source directory:
    1. ```bash
       ./setup-docker-secrets.sh
       ```